Last updated on September 18th, 2023

 A minor mini barre chord, starting on the 4th string

 Another way you can play this chord is by using a mini barre or half barre on the 5th fret.
-If some notes are unclear, you could first try playing the barre on the top strings with your 1st finger and then try it again after placing your third finger on the 4th string.
+If some notes sound unclear, you could first try playing the barre on the top strings with your 1st finger and then try it again after placing your third finger on the 4th string.

 The shape looks like this: